PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 from 0.000035102s to 0.000000176s (199.44x).
 No model conversion or inference was run.

+Native model-file generation now passes its newly built `ModelIRGraphIndex` to feature-last collection before placing the same producer and consumer tables in the writer context.
+This removes a second complete index build over the prepared ModelIR without changing the collected closure.
+Architecture validation fixes one writer-owned constructor and the explicit shared-index argument and passes 81 tests.
+A 101-run synthetic 2,000-op writer-preflight median improved from 0.003089471s to 0.001504030s (2.05x), with an identical feature-last closure.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-